arjunr00/vulkan-rust/README.md

 don't like C++, cause I love it).
 It's fun to use and helps exercise my ability to think and write safe code.

+**EDIT:** Having started, I'm starting to think this isn't quite worth it.
+I might return to this later, but for now I'll just stick with C++.

 ## Progress

 - [ ] Port C++ Vulkan code directly into Rust